 William Baude

-William Baude is a Professor of Law and the Faculty Director of the Constitutional Law Institute at the University of Chicago Law School, where he teaches federal courts, constitutional law, and elements of the law.
-His current research interests include the incorporation of the bill of rights, the "zeroth" restatement of the conflict of laws, the structure of incidental rights and powers, and the doctrine of severability.
+William Baude is the Harry Kalven, Jr. Professor of Law and the Faculty Director of the Constitutional Law Institute at the University of Chicago Law School, where he teaches a range of subjects such as federal courts, constitutional law, election law, conflict of laws, and elements of the law.
+His current research interests include judicial remedies available against the federal government, the Supreme Court's emergency docket, and the legacy of William Winslow Crosskey.

 Baude Stories